Mind4SE/dataflow-bip/README.md

 dataflow-bip
 ============

-The Dataflow BIP plugin developed during the Minalogic collaborative project, by Verimag and ST Microelectronics.
+The Dataflow BIP plugin developed during the Minalogic collaborative project, by Verimag and ST Microelectronics, adapted for the 2.1 compiler.

 What to expect from this repository
 -----------------------------------